agartime/big_data/R/samples_7/README.md

 R - Samples 7
 -------------

-Collection of samples performed during the class about Main Components Analisis using iris R collections (lirios).
+Collection of samples performed during the class about Principal Components Analisis using iris R collections (lirios).
 Most of the steps in step_by_step.R are a copy paste from the samples made by Rocío Martínez.

 Files: